ui-icts/redcap-admin-dashboard/README.md

 ## Admin Dashboard

 ### Description
 The REDCap Admin Dashboard provides a number of reports on various project and user metadata in a sortable table view.
-This data can also be downloaded in CSV format.
+This data can also be downloaded as a CSV formatted file (as well as other delimited formats).
+Additionally, user-defined reports can be included via custom SQL queries.

 The following reports are included by default:
 * **Projects by User** (List of all users and the projects to which they have access)